Diseases

 • Transmissibility

 RVF is transmitted among ruminants via bites from infected mosquitoes and possibly other biting insects that have virus-contaminated mouthparts.
 Although humans can also be infected via mosquito bite, most human infections are attributed to contact with contaminated animal products during the slaughtering of diseased animals.
-RVFV can be infectious and virulent when inhaled by humans [8] or experimental animals (rats) [9].
+RVFV can be infectious and virulent when inhaled by humans or experimental animals (rats).
+RVFV remains stable for up to 96 hours in refrigerated milk and up to two days in milk stored in warm ambient conditions.
+Commonly performed pasteurization techniques and boiling of milk fully inactivates RVFV in milk.

 • Pathogenic life cycle stages